imSarthakGautam/React_mini_projects/password_generator/README.md

 # React + Vite

+This is a react app that generates a unique password on click everytime Here it utilizes React Hooks like:
+- useState
+- useEffect
+- useCallback
+- useRef
+cd
+###
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: